Workplace learning, or corporate training, encompasses a series of activities to educate

-Interactive training - This approach takes standard classroom-style training to a more
+This approach takes standard classroom-style training

-smaller group discussions, role-playing, case studies, demonstrations, and even games.
+group discussions, role-playing, case studies, demonstrations, and even games.

 As one-third of employees find training often uninspiring and inhibiting creative thinking, this strategy is recommended to enhance overall engagement and foster the development of essential soft skills.